 It has been an incredibly eventful January.
 What a start to the new year and new decade.
 Every week, alarming local and worldwide news is spread online – the new coronavirus outbreak, the sudden Taal eruption, threats of wars between countries, stocks falling down, sudden deaths of close friends’ family members or international heroes, and a lot more.
-To be honest, I tried hard to remain equanimous amidst all this and breathed through my tightening emotions, but I have to admit that I was quite heavily affected by all this.
+To be honest, I tried hard to remain equanimous amidst all this and breathed through my tightening emotions, but I have to admit that I was quite heavily affected.

 On the last Monday of January, I trudged through the cool evening to get some groceries.
 I was feeling particularly downtrodden when I serendipitously bumped into my yoga teacher trainer, Anna Carbonell.
 It was a pleasant surprise as she is based in Australia and only visits Manila a few days a year.
 We had a meaningful talk as I walked her back to her hotel.